emacs-compat/compat/README.md

 Distribution
 ------------
-compat.el and all other source files in this directory are distributed under the [GNU Public License], Version 3 (like Emacs itself).
-The manual (`compat.texi`) is distributed under the [GNU Free Documentation License], Version 1.3.
+compat.el and all other source files in this directory are distributed under the [GNU Public License 3] like Emacs itself.
+The manual (`compat.texi`) is distributed under the [GNU Free Documentation License 1.3].

 [GNU Public License]:
     https://www.gnu.org/licenses/gpl-3.0.en.html